codeconsortium/CCDNMessageMessageBundle/Resources/doc/install.md

 ### Step 4: Update your database schema.

-Make sure to add the ForumBundle to doctrines mapping configuration:
+Make sure to add the MessageBundle to doctrines mapping configuration:

 ```
 # app/config/config.yml